 As of August 2018, Lato is thought to be used on more than 9.6 million websites, and is the third most served font on Google Fonts, with over one billion views per day.

-The above fonts can be used for any type of architectural presentation or document and that certainly includes architectural portfolios.
+Any of above fonts can be used for any type of architectural presentation , document, or drawing, and that certainly includes architectural portfolios.
+The best one will ultimately depend on your personal preferences and the overall design aesthetic of the portfolio itself.

 As touched on, don’t be scared to combine two fonts together (this is a very normal process), one for your titles and one for the main body of your text.